Defending Your Visitation Rights

 Very young children usually cannot handle well spending significant time away from the parent with whom they are primarily bonded.
 This does not mean the child does not love both parents; it means the child depends on one parent to meet most of his or her daily needs.

-Determining Custody in New Mexico
+What is Joint Custody in New Mexico?

 Legal custody refers to decision-making power in the children’s lives, not where they physically live or how much time is spent with each parent.
 It is most common for New Mexico parents to receive joint legal custody.